bernie-skipole/indipydriver/docs/source/usage/snoopevents.rst

 .. autoclass:: indipydriver.defBLOBVector

 set Vector events all have attributes vectorname, message and state (which could be None if not given due to no change of state).
-These events are also a mapping of membername:value, but may not include members if they have not changed.
+These events are also a mapping of membername:value, so for example event['membername'] would give the value of that member.
+However this object may not include members if they have not changed.

 .. autoclass:: indipydriver.setSwitchVector